CORPORATE EMPLOYEE BENEFITS

-Company selling the insurance plan.
+The company selling the insurance plan.

 Person or entity buying the insurance plan.

-See insurance company.
+See the insurance company.

 International Health Insurance for Expats

 An expat health plan is intended for those who live more than one year abroad.
-It’s a financial protection in case the insured becomes critically ill/seriously injured.
+It’s financial protection in case the insured becomes critically ill/seriously injured.
 These policies offer a varying set of medical benefits, annual limits and geographical areas.